What Could Happen If The Church Tithed? Quite a lot actually…

 Launch Outreach Ministries

-- $150 Million to provide debt and financial management training
+- $500 million to provide debt and financial management training.

 Fully Staff the Church

 Maybe you are wondering why we need to pay pastors.
 Why can’t they just get a second job?
 The median work week for a pastor is 50 hours.
 That means more than 50% of pastors are putting in more than 50 hours a week.
-Less than 3% of pastors work less then 40 hours a week.
+Less than 3% of pastors work less than 40 hours a week.
 (Source) Pastor’s have high demands on their schedule.
 They simply don’t have time to have another job and care for their families.
-And a large amount of pastors are underpaid due to the finical strains of the Church.
+And a large number of pastors are underpaid due to the finical strains of the church.